 In 1995, Chris and his wife accepted a teaching assignment at Minsk State Linguistic University in Minsk, Belarus where he taught American Studies.
 This assignment provided them the opportunity to learn about the difficult environmental and political issues facing the people of Belarus.
-While in Minsk, They pursued fund-raising grants for the Children of Chernobyl Organization and pro-democracy groups.
+While in Minsk, they pursued fund-raising grants for the Children of Chernobyl Organization and pro-democracy groups.
 Upon their return from Belarus, Chris returned to the classroom to broaden his field of studies and received a Masters in Public Policy from Harvard University’s John F. Kennedy School of Government in 1998.
-He attended the University of Cincinnati at night and received the degree of Masters of Science in Engineering.

-A Six Sigma Black Belt recipient, Chris is presently employed by General Electric Aviation, as the CSA Productivity focal for CFM 56 Services Engineering.
+A Six Sigma Master Black Belt recipient, Chris is presently employed by General Electric Aviation, as the CSA Productivity focal for CFM56 Services Engineering.
 This designation denotes acquired enhanced skills and results in achieving increased productivity.
-Chris brings a well-honed reputation for fiscal responsibility to the commission.
+Chris brings a well-honed reputation for fiscal responsibility to his public service.
 As both an engineer and manager at GE, Chris has achieved private sector results by improving the productivity of customer service agreements in the amount of millions of dollars.
-These results translate well in providing cost efficient government to the citizens of Hamilton County.
+These results translate well in providing cost efficient government to the citizens of Ohio.